Marianne Faithfull: 1960s

 Faithfull's involvement in Jagger's life was reflected in some of the Rolling Stones' best known songs.
 "Sympathy for the Devil", featured on the 1968 album Beggars Banquet, was partially inspired by The Master and Margarita, written by Mikhail Bulgakov, a book that Faithfull introduced to Jagger.
-The song "You Can't Always Get What You Want" on the 1969 album Let It Bleed was supposedly written and composed about Faithfull; the songs "Wild Horses" and "I Got the Blues" on the 1971 album Sticky Fingers were allegedly influenced by Faithfull, and she co-wrote "Sister Morphine".
+The song "You Can't Always Get What You Want" on the 1969 album Let It Bleed was supposedly written about Faithfull; the songs "Wild Horses" and "I Got the Blues" on the 1971 album Sticky Fingers were allegedly influenced by Faithfull, and she co-wrote "Sister Morphine".
 The writing credit for the song was the subject of a protracted legal battle that was resolved by listing Faithfull as co-author.
 In her autobiography, Faithfull said Jagger and Richards released it in their own names so that her agent would not collect all the royalties and proceeds from the song, especially as she was homeless and addicted to heroin at the time.
 In 1968, Faithfull appeared in The Rolling Stones Rock and Roll Circus concert, giving a solo performance of "Something Better".
+In 1969, she went with Jagger to Australia while he filmed Ned Kelly.
+She attempted suicide there by taking 150 sleeping pills.